bkrem/react-d3-tree/README.md

 ### Individual `shapeProps`
-`shapeProps` can be passed to a given node individually.
-The shape is optionally added as `shape` property to input data.
-This allows for setting style, shape and size of nodes independently (see [Styling](#styling)).
+`shapeProps` can be passed to a node individually by adding the `nodeSvgShape` property to the relevant node's data set.
+This allows setting each node's style, shape and size independently of the tree's overall `shapeProps` configuration (see [Styling](#styling)).

 The usage example above can be extended to include individual `shapeProps`:
 ```jsx